- What Is Uterine Inversion?

-- Reposition of maternal fundus back through cervix
+- Reposition of maternal fundus back through the cervix.

-- Relaxation of uterus using relaxants that can further help in re-positioning the uterus
+- Relaxation of the uterus using relaxants that can further help in repositioning the uterus.

 - Until uterus is at its place, the doctor may keep applying pressure by using one hand inside the vagina and other over the abdominal area (superficially) to compress the uterus and stop the bleeding.

 The major surgical techniques for uterine inversion management are described below: